genesiscommunitysuccess/docs/docs/01_getting-started/10_web-training/03_web-training-day3.md

 In the component definition file, we can provide a method that enables us to interact with the rest of the class.
 The example below creates a column with a button that logs data in the row to the console.
-Here you can easily swap logging the row data with some custom logic (such as calling a back-end api that we shall cover in more detail later on).
+Here you can easily swap logging the row data with some custom logic (such as calling a back-end API that we shall cover in more detail later on).

 ```typescript {3,7,10} title="order.ts"
 import {ColDef} from '@ag-grid-community/core';